-In this past quarter, to ensure comparability of PAC/PAH results with previous lichen analyses, a trial analysis was be completed by the lab using lichen samples from 2014.
-The methods of the new lab proved to be comparable with past analyses and analysis of the 2021 samples was completed, except for a few samples that are in the process of being re-run for quality assurance purposes.
-Results have been received and the data review process has started.
+To ensure comparability of PAC/PAH results with previous lichen analyses, a trial analysis was completed last quarter using lichen samples from 2014.
+The methods of the new lab proved to be comparable with past analyses results and analysis of the 2021 samples was completed.
+Results have been received and the data review process has continued this quarter.